-Steve Jobs Explains Why the Apple II Will Never Be Obsolete
+Watch Steve Jobs Explain Why the Apple II Will Never Be Obsolete—In 1980

 In 1980, a 25-year-old Steve Jobs gave a presentation about the history of Apple Computer during the International Apple Corps meeting in California.
 During his talk, he discussed how the Apple II, which was the first consumer product Apple sold, changed the computer industry and how Apple planned to continue to innovate over the next four years.
 Jobs also predicted that the Apple II would be around forever, and that users would be able to upgrade and reconfigure the computer’s hardware to suit their needs.